Build powerful strategies – drive performance

 Certain cases need small adaptations, such as for cost-of-goods and gross margin, or for intermediaries like retailers.
 But this is essentially the “strategic architecture” of any business, and indeed many non-business organisations.

 Add the numbers to everything on that picture and how those numbers depend on each other.
 Suddenly, your business model is not some stone statue, but a living entity - a "digital twin" that matches the real business.
-So you can simulate your plans against any range of scenarios with real-world data, helping you make bulletproof, joined-up decisions.
+So I realised that we can simulate our plans against any range of scenarios with real-world data, helping to make bullet-proof, joined-up decisions.

-Seeing your business this way transforms how you develop plans, tackle challenges, and make decisions.
+Seeing your business through these digital-twin business models transforms how you develop plans, tackle challenges, and make decisions.
 Because instead of looking at isolated, static numbers, you will look at how the whole system works.
 You can see the few key levers and how to use them to steer that system.

 Ever since I drew this picture, I've taught this method at business schools worldwide.
 Written books.
 Built models to solve business challenges.
 Developed simulation-based learning games.
 Created courses for leaders and analysts.